endergreen12/pjsekai-frida-scripts/README.md

   By default, this script removes all tracks except for the ones in the targets array, set this to true to remove the tracks in the targets array instead

-  For example, if you want to keep post-processing but don't want DOF, set this true and target array to `['"Main Camera"', '"Sekai Dof Track"']`
+  For example, if you want to keep post-processing but don't want DoF, set this true and target array to `['"Main Camera"', '"Sekai Dof Track"']`

 - removeMeshOffTrack